 This is one of those dishes that just comes together with what is available in the pantry.
-I had some fresh tomatoes, green olives, oh, and this absolutely beautiful Ahi Tuna from our local San Diego fishermen.
-My mind was in Italy, and I think of Sicily when it comes to tuna and tomatoes (even though I've never been there).
+I had some fresh tomatoes, green olives and this absolutely beautiful ahi tuna from our local San Diego fishermen.
+My mind was in Italy, and I think of Sicily when it comes to tuna and tomatoes.

-I love the taste of a quick tomato sauce (almost as much as one that has been simmering on the stove all day).
+The taste and ease of a quick tomato sauce is amazing.
 It tastes fresh and bright, which is so great with seafood.
-Not only that, but it only takes minutes to cook and you can really put anything in it that you want to experiment with.
+Not only that, but it only takes minutes to cook, and you can really put anything in it that you want to experiment with.

 The quick part of this tomato sauce makes it taste so fresh.
 It's not currently tomato season here, but I was able to find some locally hydroponically grown tomatoes at Specialty Produce that have great flavor.
 If you aren't finding any good tomatoes, you can definitely go with canned as a substitute.
 I prefer to buy whole canned tomatoes and do the crushing or chopping myself.
 That way you know what you are getting.

 If you want to know where to buy tuna, check out my post about the best place to buy seafood in San Diego.

 When you have beautiful tuna, there's really not much that you have to do to it.
 Season it with plenty of salt and coarsely ground pepper, then sear on each side in a smoking hot cast-iron skillet for just a minute or less per side.
 That's really it.